RowansBoat/CTF_Challenges/README.md

  * This repository contains all CTF challenges I've created that are no longer live.
 I'll try to update it consistently with my latest work.
  * For challenges I've personally completed, check out my TryHackMe account.
 Unfortunately, I didn't create this repository early enough to include challenges I completed before becoming an EBoard member for the NEU CTF Club. https://tryhackme.com/p/RowansBoat
  * There is also a writeup folder detailing how some of these challenges are made.
- * Also toying with the idea of filming my TryHackMe solves> Mainly to just document my thought process and to keep me accountable to atleast do one challenge per day.
+ * Also toying with the idea of filming my TryHackMe solves.
+Mainly to just document my thought process and to keep me accountable to atleast do one challenge per day.

 ## Categories